HeroponRikiBestest/DRML/Entries/copy-X/copy-X.md

 ## Overall Description:

 Copy-X was a ring-based copy protection scheme from german company optimal media[^CopyX_Original_Website].
 As seen in Names, four different types seem to have been in use[^CopyX_Original_Website].
 Note that it has not yet been confirmed whether light and professional correspond to the currently established distinct behaviors, but it seems to be the most likely conclusion.
+At the very least, we do have confirmation that one game, the German version of The Westerner 2, specifically used copy-X Light[^pcgames_de_westerner2][^gamestar_de_westerner2], and it does match with this assumed behavior[^DE_Westerner_2].
 Had to be mastered at a specific optimal media production plant[^CopyX_2009_Document].

 [^CopyX_2009_Document]: [Optimal media document from 2009, seemingly for prospective customers.](http://web.archive.org/web/20110126034444/http://www.optimal-online.de/fileadmin/user_upload/PDF/copy_protection_july_09.pdf)